microsoft/ui-fabric-ts-validation/README.md

+# ui-fabric-ts-validation

+This repository is used to build Microsoft's [office-ui-fabric-react](https://github.com/OfficeDev/office-ui-fabric-react) library against a set of [TypeScript](https://github.com/Microsoft/typescript) versions to ensure compatibility.

+## TypeScript Versions

+Below is the set of TypeScript versions available for validation:

+- 2.4
+- 2.7
+- 2.9
+- 3.0
+- 3.1
+- 3.2
+- 3.3
+- 3.4

 # Contributing

-This project welcomes contributions and suggestions.
+This repo welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.